Irina Makarevitch

 Irina Makarevitch received a BS in Molecular Biology from Novosibirsk State University in Russia and a MS and PhD in Plant Breeding/Molecular Genetics from the University of Minnesota.
 Irina is a plant geneticist by training and a passionate biology educator.
 In her research program, she collaborates with her colleagues and students on understanding genetic and epigenetic mechanisms in regulation of stress response in maize.
 In her classroom, Professor Makarevitch develops and implements novel inquiry-driven and research-based laboratory projects.

 "In one of the popular Russian movies, the motto of the main characters is: 'to fight and to seek, to find and not to give up'.
 I want to encourage my students to follow these words in science and in their future lives.
-I hope to continue to fascinate students with biology because seeing a sparkle of interest in eyes of students and knowing that it exists because I helped them see the wonders of living world is the best reward a teacher could get."
+I hope to continue to fascinate students with biology because seeing a sparkle of interest in the eyes of students and knowing that it exists because I helped them see the wonders of the living world is the best reward a teacher could get."

--Irina Makarevich
+-Irina Makarevitch

 Waters AJ, Makarevitch I, Noshay J, Burghardt LT, Hirsch CN, Hirsch CD, Springer NM.
 (2017) Natural variation for gene expression responses to abiotic stress in maize.
 Plant J. 89:706-717